vche/divelog_convert/README.md

     - Export to zxu `divelog_convert -d -i test/data/diviac-export3.csv -o temp/aqualung -of "diverlog"`
     - Import all .zxu to diverlog cloud
     - Sync with app

+TODO:
+    - Support heliox and trimix in dl7 air parse (parse_zdp_line)
+    - Find where notes are and export them in dl7
+    - Import missing dives from smartz